 It has beneficial effects on physical and mental condition including losing excess weight and decreasing high blood pressure.

 Time spent in the forest significantly reduces stress level in the body and helps us to regain positive energy for the next days.

 Take a fully functional mobile/cell phone (fully charged with enough credit + roaming) and sufficient water (1 litre or more).

-You might need some of the following equipment.
+You might also need some of the following equipment.

 Shatterproof sports glasses, energy food, headlight +

 + spare batteries, hygiene + medical needs.

 I recommend waterproof trousers.
 Hiking boots or trail shoes are a must.

 Wear thermal clothing.
 Take additional clothing layers and spare clothing in your backpack